redanaheim/linalg_haskell/README.md

 6. Get change-of-basis matrices
 7. Gram-Schmidt process
 8. Get the orthogonal complement of a subspace spanned by some set of vectors
+9. Safety on creating matrices of the wrong size